alexpeterhall/quotes/quotes.md

 "A mature person is one who does not think only in absolutes, who is able to be objective even when deeply stirred emotionally, who has learned that there is both good and bad in all people and in all things, and who walks humbly and deals charitably with the circumstances of life, knowing that in this world no one is all knowing and therefore all of us need both love and charity." - Eleanor Roosevelt, diplomat and writer (11 Oct 1884-1962)
 "The human mind is inspired enough when it comes to inventing horrors; it is when it tries to invent a heaven that it shows itself cloddish." - Evelyn Waugh, novelist (28 Oct 1903-1966)
-"A lack of patience changes the outcome." - Farnam Street Happiness is a choice and a skill.
+"A lack of patience changes the outcome." - Farnam Street "Happiness is a choice and a skill." - Naval Ravikant "The lust for comfort murders the passions of the soul." - Kahlil Gibran, mystic, poet, and artist (6 Jan 1883-1931)

 ## Decision Making / Strategy